Qubit-MU/Qiskit-Fall-Fest-2024/readme.md

 ## Agenda

+# Qiskit Fall Fest 2024 Event Plan

+Welcome to the Qiskit Fall Fest 2024!
+This event is designed to immerse participants in the world of quantum computing through workshops and a hackathon.
+Below is the detailed plan for the event.

+## Event Schedule

+### 7th September 2024: Hackathon Problem Statement Release

+- **Description**: The problem statement for the hackathon will be released.
+The challenge will involve leveraging quantum computing concepts and tools to address real-world problems.
+- **Objective**: Kick-off of the hackathon.
+Participants will receive the problem statement, giving them time to strategize and plan their submissions.

-### **Day 1: Introduction to Quantum Mechanics and Computing**
+### 8th September 2024 (Day 1): Workshop 1 - Introduction to Quantum Mechanics and Computing

+- **Overview**: This workshop will cover the fundamentals of quantum mechanics and how they lay the groundwork for quantum computing.
+- **Key Topics**:
-1. **Quantum Mechanics**
+  - **Quantum Mechanics**:
-   - Dual Nature of Matter and Wave Properties
+    - Dual nature of matter and wave properties
     - Heisenberg's Uncertainty Principle

-2. **How Do Computers Work?**
+  - **How Classical Computers Work**:
-   - Overview of classical computing principles and binary systems.
+    - Understanding binary systems and classical logic gates

-3. **Why Quantum?
-Classical vs Quantum**
+  - **Why Quantum?
+Classical vs. Quantum Computing**:
-   - Comparison of classical vs quantum computing and their respective advantages.
+    - Comparison between classical and quantum systems

-4. **Qubits**
+  - **Qubits**:
-   - Introduction to qubits and how they differ from classical bits.
+    - Introduction to qubits and their properties

-5. **Superposition, Entanglement, and Measurement**
+    - Superposition, Entanglement, and Measurement
-   - Superposition: Qubits existing in multiple states simultaneously.
-   - Entanglement: Quantum correlation between qubits.
-   - Measurement: The impact of measuring a quantum state.
+  - **If Time Permits**:

-6. **(If time permits) Current Scenario and Prospects of Quantum Computers**
+    - Current Scenario and Prospects of Quantum Computers
-   - A brief look at the current state of quantum computing and future prospects.

-7. **Brief Overview of Research Domains in Quantum Computing**
+    - Brief Overview of Research Domains in Quantum Computing
-   - Exploration of research areas such as quantum algorithms, cryptography, and error correction.

-### **Day 2: Deeper Dive into Quantum Computing**
+### 9th September 2024 (Day 2): Workshop 2 - Deeper Dive into Quantum Computing

+- **Overview**: A deeper exploration of quantum computing concepts and practical applications.
+- **Key Topics**:
-#### **Recap of Day 1**
+  - **Recap of Day 1**: Review of the major points from the previous day

-1. **Classical Gates**
-   - Review of basic classical logic gates (AND, OR, NOT).
+  - **Classical Gates**: Refresher on classical logic gates like AND, OR, and NOT

-2. **Bra-Ket Notation**
-   - Introduction to Dirac's bra-ket notation for representing quantum states.
+  - **Bra-Ket Notation**: Introduction to Dirac’s notation for quantum states

-3. **Quantum Gates**
+  - **Quantum Gates**:
-   - Introduction to quantum gates like Pauli-X, Hadamard, and CNOT.
+    - Learning about quantum gates such as Pauli-X, Hadamard, and CNOT

-4. **Matrix Notation of Gates and the Bloch Sphere** (If time permits)
+  - **Matrix Notation of Quantum Gates and the Bloch Sphere (If Time Permits)**:
-   - Matrix representation of quantum gates and visualization of qubits on the Bloch Sphere.
+    - Understanding the matrix representation of quantum gates and visualizing qubits on the Bloch Sphere

-5. **Hands-on: Qiskit Composer**
+  - **Hands-on with Qiskit Composer**:
-   - Demonstration of quantum circuits using Qiskit Composer.
+    - Creating quantum circuits using IBM’s Qiskit Composer

+### 10th September 2024: Hackathon Submission Deadline

+- **Description**: The hackathon ends on this day.
+Participants are expected to submit their solutions by the end of the day.
+- **Evaluation Criteria**: Submissions will be evaluated based on creativity, understanding of quantum concepts, and practical application of quantum computing.

 ## Organizing Team & Contact Info